 Ostiense is a cool and trendy district that has been becoming one of the best areas to stay in Rome thanks to its vibrant nightlife and places to eat.
-Among the things to see and do, Ostiense street art is one of the most colorful and a great chance to appreciate Rome’s modern and contemporary artwork.
+Among the things to see and do, discovering the street art in Ostiense is one of the most colorful and a great chance to appreciate Rome’s modern and contemporary artwork.

 Whether you come from Testaccio or Garbatella, the two neighboring districts, you will see beautiful murals end to end.
 If you get off at San Paolo station of the Rome metro B line near St. Paul Outside the Walls Basilica and start walking towards the Ostiense neighborhood in south Rome, you will start seeing the local street art pretty quickly.

 Let’s face it, when you wonder what to do in Rome, a street art itinerary is not exactly the first thing that will come to your mind.
 But it’s a pity.
 Of course, if you only are to spend one day in Rome or even two days, it’s totally understandable that you want to give priority to its major landmarks of ancient history, Renaissance palaces and paintings, and important churches.